2023 Best Value Electromechanical Engineering Undergraduate Certificate Schools in the Southwest Region

 The average tuition and fees for an out-of-state undergraduate student at San Jacinto College are $5,040 a year.

-Read full report on Electromechanical Engineering Technology at San Jacinto Community College
+Full Electromechanical Engineering Technology at San Jacinto Community College Report

-Out-of-state tuition fees for undergraduate students at Amarillo College are $4,704 per year.
+Amarillo College undergraduate students pay an average of $4,704 in tuition and fees each year.
 The average amount in student loans that electromechanical engineering tech majors at Amarillo College take out while working on their Undergraduate Certificate is $18,463.

 Out-of-state tuition fees for undergraduate students at SJC are $4,882 per year.